-Chronic diseases can have a profound impact on the health and quality of life of elder Americans, not to mention the financial burden that is often associated with long-term illness.
-But specialists in gerontology and the emerging field of anti-aging medicine are quick to point out that while the risk of disease and disability undoubtedly can increase with advancing years, poor health is not an inevitable consequence of aging.
+Chronic diseases – and the associated financial burden of long-term illness - can have a profound impact on the health and quality of life of elder Americans.
+But gerontologists and specialists within the emerging field of anti-aging medicine say poor health is not an inevitable consequence of aging.

-According to the Centers for Disease Control (CDC) a lot of the sickness, disability, and even death associated with chronic disease can be avoided through preventive measures.
-The CDC suggests lessening the possibility of the onset of chronic disease in later years by:
+According to the Centers for Disease Control (CDC) much of the illness, disability, and even death associated with chronic disease can be avoided through preventive measures.
+The CDC suggests lessening the possibility of chronic disease in later years by:

-All too often, because there are so many chronic conditions that seem to afflict older persons, there is the mistaken perception that diabetes, arthritis and the like, are just “part of growing old” – and nothing can be done about them.
-The truth is most of these diseases and conditions are treatable and should be addressed by a physician.
+There is a common misconception that chronic conditions like diabetes or arthritis are just “part of growing old” and nothing can be done about them.
+The truth is most diseases and conditions are treatable and should be addressed by a physician.
 According to the American Society of Consultant Pharmacists, the most common chronic diseases afflicting the elderly are:

-If your parents are diagnosed with any of these or other illnesses, the best thing you can do is to educate yourself about how you can best help them.
+If your parents are diagnosed with any of these illnesses, the best thing you can do is to educate yourself about how you can best help them.

-Usually when an older person is diagnosed with a chronic condition, there is an immediate feeling of facing a loss of freedom and autonomy, a sense that his or her days of living independently at home are numbered.
-This fear may actually make your aging parents refuse to seek help.
-Experts agree that one of the most practical ways an adult child can help parents facing a chronic illness is by providing information about available resources to enhance their independence and quality of life.
-All the major chronic conditions listed in this article have an associated foundation or association with information that can help your parent to live with his or her condition.
-Providing these resources is one of the most important gifts you can give to your aging parent.
+Often when an older person is diagnosed with a chronic condition, they fear their days of living independently at home are numbered.
+The impending loss of freedom and autonomy may even cause them to refuse to seek help.
+Experts agree that one of the most practical ways an adult child can help parents facing a chronic illness is by providing information to enhance their independence and quality of life.
+All the major chronic conditions listed in this article have an associated foundation or association that can help your parent to live with their condition.
+Aging parents with a chronic condition need reassurance.
+Providing these resources is one of the most important gifts you can give them.

-There are also many companies that are dedicated to manufacturing and distributing products specifically made to help people “age at home.”
-These often inexpensive aids for daily living include, but are not limited to, such things as:
+There are also many companies that are dedicated to manufacturing and distributing products specifically made to help people age at home by making everyday chores and tasks easier:

-Helping a parent with a chronic condition maintain his or her lifestyle can be a challenge, but by providing information about resources and other help available you can take comfort in the knowledge that you are doing what you can to support your parent's needs and wishes.
+Helping a parent with a chronic condition maintain their lifestyle can be a challenge, but by providing information about resources and other help available – and walking them through it when necessary - you can take comfort in the knowledge that you are doing what you can to support your parent's needs and wishes.